-Cash on the statements of net assets consists entirely of demand deposits maintained by the landfill's treasurer.
+Cash on the Statement of Net Assets consists entirely of demand deposits maintained by the landfill's treasurer.

 Legal Provisions.
 All deposits with financial institutions must be secured by one of two methods.
 One method involves financial institutions that participate in the bank collateral pool administered by the state treasurer.
 Public fund accounts covered by the pool are considered to be insured for purposes of custodial credit risk exposure.